Our State Of Disunion: Trump, Pelosi Spar Over Big Speech But Why Do We Care?

 In the 1930s, the radio microphone became a fixture, followed by one for TV in 1947.
 And the presumption took hold that the president was addressing not only Congress but an entire nation — listening and watching on an ever-expanding array of electronic devices.

-The SOTU itself has become a kind of electronic device, and one of the most powerful a president has.
+The SOTU itself has become a kind of electronic device and one of the most powerful a president has.
 (It is hard to imagine Trump was not looking forward to Jan.
 29 more than Pelosi was looking forward to nights in Afghanistan.)

 Until now.